eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

      - run: ..
 ```

-There are a number of open-source .yml solutions, as well as, configurations one can specify.
+There are a [number](https://github.com/learn/devops?utm_source=google&utm_medium=ppc&utm_campaign=devops_campaign_q1_IDCreport_ggl&utm_content=version1&gclid=CjwKCAjwnK36BRBVEiwAsMT8WIQtciCdDbJNTJ9Yq7H3cbMA7IeqVoYyKN4p18xJM_y3nXgPBayqjRoCIYEQAvD_BwE#idcreport) of open-source .yml solutions, as well as, configurations one can specify.

 ### 1.2.
 Let me tell you a secret
-So, what is the difference between "personal access tokens", "Github secrets", "keys", etc.
+So, what is the difference between ["personal access tokens"](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), ["Github secrets"](https://docs.github.com/en/rest/reference/actions#secrets), "keys", etc.

-* Personal Access Tokens - Personal access tokens (PATs) are an alternative to using passwords for authentication to GitHub when using the GitHub API or the command line.
+* Personal Access Tokens - _Personal access tokens (PATs) are an alternative to using passwords for authentication to GitHub when using the GitHub API or the command line._

-* Secrets -
+* Secrets - _Secrets allow the storing of sensitive information_

 ### 1.3. `pkgdown`
 According to the main website for `pkgdown`